DataFrames - Part 1

 show()

-Note how the y-label of the right figure is not placed well.
-To correct for the placement of the labels and the title, you can use tight_layout on the figure:
+Note how the y-axis label of the right figure is slightly misplaced, and overlapping the border of the left figure.
+In order to correct for the placement of the labels and the title, you can use tight_layout automatically adjust for this:

 PYTHON